Unsourced Multiple Access With Random User Activity: Introduction

-In the achievability bound in~\cite{PolyanskiyISIT2017massive_random_access} and in most of its extensions, the number of active users is assumed to be fixed and known to the receiver.
-In practice, however, since \gls{IoT} devices access the channel at random times and in a grant-free manner, the number of active users varies over time, and hence, it is typically unknown to the receiver.
+\revise{The achievability bound in~\cite{PolyanskiyISIT2017massive_random_access} is established for the scenario in which the number of active users is fixed and known to the receiver.
+This assumption has also been considered in most extensions of~\cite{PolyanskiyISIT2017massive_random_access}.} In practice, however, since \gls{IoT} devices access the channel at random times and in a grant-free manner, the number of active users varies over time, and hence, it is typically unknown to the receiver.
 Therefore, the bound in \cite{PolyanskiyISIT2017massive_random_access} may provide an overoptimistic benchmark on the performance of random-access schemes operating in the practically relevant scenario in which the number of active users is not known to the receiver.
 In this scenario, the decoder needs to determine the size of the list of transmitted messages.
-Choosing a list size smaller than the number of active users will result in \glspl{MD}\textemdash i.e., transmitted messages that are not included in the decoded list\textemdash whereas choosing it larger than the number of active users will result in \glspl{FA}\textemdash i.e., decoded messages that were not transmitted.
+Choosing a list size smaller than the number of active users will result in \glspl{MD}, i.e., transmitted messages that are not included in the decoded list, whereas choosing it larger than the number of active users will result in \glspl{FA}, i.e., decoded messages that have not been transmitted.
 Furthermore, additional \glspl{MD} and \glspl{FA} may occur in the decoding process.
-There is a trade-off between \gls{MD} and \gls{FA} probabilities: a decoder that always outputs the whole codebook will never misdetect, but has \gls{FA} probability close to one; similarly, a decoder that always outputs an empty set will never raise a \gls{FA} but will always misdetect.
-Characterizing the \gls{MD}--\gls{FA} trade-off is a fundamental engineering challenge that was not addressed in \cite{PolyanskiyISIT2017massive_random_access}.
-An achievability bound for the Gaussian \gls{MAC} with unknown number of active users was presented in \cite{Effros2018ISIT}.
-However, the authors consider the joint-user error event instead of the per-user error event, and thus, \gls{MD} and \gls{FA} are not explicitly considered.
-To summarize, a random-coding bound accounting for both \gls{MD} and \gls{FA}, which can serve as a benchmark for unsourced multiple access with random user activity, is missing.
+There is a trade-off between \gls{MD} and \gls{FA} probabilities: a decoder that always outputs the whole codebook will never misdetect, but has \gls{FA} probability close to one; similarly, a decoder that always outputs an empty set will never raise an \gls{FA} but will always misdetect.

+Characterizing the \gls{MD}--\gls{FA} trade-off is a fundamental engineering challenge. \revisee{In the \gls{IoT}, an \gls{MD} can cause the system to be unaware of an important event reported by the devices, whereas an \gls{FA} can trigger an unnecessary reaction that interrupts the system operation.
+Depending on the application, the MD probability can be more critical than the FA probability or vice versa.
+For example, in security inspection, where the cost of an MD can be extremely high (such as not detecting a threat) while the cost of an FA is relatively low (simply a further inspection), the MD probability should be favored.
+In healthcare, alarm fatigue, i.e., desensitization of clinicians due to high exposure to alarms, has been recognized as a serious issue.
+If MDs committed by health monitors do not cause vital consequences, the FA probability should be kept low to avoid alarm fatigue~\cite{sendelbach2013alarm,ruskin2015alarm}.}